mlanza/solomode/docs/categories.md

 # 2021 Solomode Line Up Categories
 [Solomode](./announcement-solomode.md) is divided into 6 separate categories, each scored separately.
-The solo modes submitted into these categories constitutes the contest's *line up*.
+The solo modes submitted into these geeklists constitutes the contest's *line up*.

-Solo modes will be registered into these lists between **December 1** and **December 14, 2021** in preparation for Derby.
+Solo modes will be registered into the line up between **December 1** and **December 14, 2021** in preparation for Derby.

 [Derby](./announcement-derby.md) will run the entire month of **January 2022**.